FeatureToggleStudy/halfpipe-docs/content/rollback/_index.md

 ## Using Concourse

-Since Concourse have already built and tested a previous version of the App you can use the Web UI to rollback safely.
+Since Concourse has already built and tested a previous version of the App you can use the Web UI to rollback safely.

 {{< vimeo 302051341 >}}